Deception Valley Lodge is a comfortable and peaceful camp situated on its own private concession.

 We recommend the lodge for the really interesting, informative and, frankly, entertaining walk with the Bushman trackers.
 They don't pretend that they still live in the traditional way, so there wasn't any of the awkwardness that is sometimes associated with similar cultural activities.
 We got the distinct impression that our !Naro Bushman guides enjoyed the walk as much as we did.

-But although the Bushman walk was fantastic and our (usually very shy) trackers’ personalities really came to the fore – the rest of the staff were very much in the background.
-So despite the hospitality of the owner and managers, we were left with the feeling that there was something missing.
+Although the Bushman walk was fantastic and the trackers' personalities really came to the fore – the rest of the local staff were very much in the background.
+So despite the great hospitality shown by the owner and manager, we had little contact with any of the other staff.

 That could be why it took us a little while to settle in and warm to the place initially.
 However, by the time we left we felt we'd had a really good stay – almost certainly helped by some outstanding food and great memories from our walk.

 At Expert Africa we generally take the view that walking activities in areas with dangerous big game should be led by qualified and armed guides.
 Despite relatively low densities of the most dangerous species on this reserve, and the amazing bush skills of the Bushmen trackers who normally accompany the walks, we would still take this view here.
-So we are delighted that, from November 2011, the owners committed to ensuring that their walking activities are all led by qualified, armed guides.
+So we are delighted that, from November 2011, the owners committed to ensuring that their walking activities can be led by qualified, armed guides, if requested.

-It is usually also possible to organise whole-day trips into the Central Kalahari Game Reserve.
-The CKGR has the potential to offer some of Botswana’s better summer game viewing, with a plethora of plains game – and subsequently predators – attracted to the vast pans which boast delicious, nutritious grasses.
-There's an extra cost for these trips, and they are very long days with about a two to three hour drive to reach the first of the pans.
+It is also possible to organise whole-day trips into the Central Kalahari Game Reserve.
+The CKGR has the potential to offer some of Botswana's better summer game viewing, with a plethora of plains game – and subsequently predators – attracted to the vast pans which boast delicious, nutritious grasses.
+There's a considerable extra cost for these trips (in the region of US$500 per person, with a minimum of four people required), and they are very long days with about a two to three hour drive to reach the first of the pans.
 But they can be very rewarding.
 (Best ask us to organize one of these trips in advance for you if you want to go into the national park.)

 Our viewDeception Valley Lodge is a decidedly traditional lodge, with very hands-on owners who will often guide at the lodge, or at the very least try to meet every guest who comes to stay.
-It’s a very comfortable place to get a very real feel for the Kalahari – this highlight is ofte the informative and very entertaining walk with the Bushman trackers.
+It's a comfortable place to get a very real feel for the Kalahari – the highlight is often the informative and very entertaining walk with the Bushman trackers.

 Ideal length of stay: Two–three nights is probably the optimum stay here, although if you opt for the full-day trip into the Central Kalahari Game Reserve, then best stay for three nights.